btrask/stronglink/README.md

 File deletion support is also planned, but deletions will only apply to the current device (they won't sync).

 **What about typos?**
-Mutability or semantic hashes (TBA) should eventually give some options for correcting typos.
+The long term solution is mutability (see above).
+Semantic hashes (TBA) might also be interesting.
 Right now, think of it like writing in ink.

-You can always submit a new file with any changes you want.
+You can of course submit a new file with any changes you want.

 **Is it secure?**
 Just like the vast majority of software you probably use every day, StrongLink is grossly insecure.